Daughter of Emperor Xiaoming of Northern Wei: Accession and dethronement

-On 31 March 528, Emperor Xiaoming suddenly died in Xianyang Palace (显阳殿).
+On 31 March 528, Emperor Xiaoming suddenly died in Xianyang Palace (顯陽殿).
 The following day (1 April 528), Empress Dowager Hu declared the 50-day-old baby girl Yuan the new emperor, while she herself continued to be regent.
 She ordered another general pardon.
 As the year of Emperor Xiaoming's reign had not ended, the era name was not changed and the name "Wutai" remained in use.
 Empress Dowager Hu continued to be effectively in power.

-Within 1 April 528, Empress Dowager Hu issued an edict to dethrone the infant Emperor and declared that Yuan was a girl.
-She placed Yuan Zhao—son of the deceased Yuan Baohui (元宝晖), Prince of Lintao—on the throne instead.
+Within 1 April 528, Empress Dowager Hu issued an edict to dethrone the infant Emperor and declared that Wutai was a girl.
+She placed Yuan Zhao—son of the deceased Yuan Baohui (元寶暉), Prince of Lintao—on the throne instead.
 Yuan Zhao ascended the throne on 2 April 528, the day after Empress Dowager Hu issued the edict.

 As he was too young to rule, Yuan Zhao was made a puppet emperor under Empress Dowager Hu.
 The series of events involving her son's death and the installation of the infant girl and the three-year-old Yuan Zhao on the throne occurred to ensure the continuation of her regency.

 Outcome

 Because Empress Dowager Hu replaced the emperor in an unbridled manner, General Erzhu Rong sent in troops to overthrow her, stating that she had deceived Heaven as well as the Imperial Court by letting the infant girl succeed to the throne.
 Erzhu Rong made Yuan Ziyou (507–531) emperor.
 Not long after, Erzhu Rong sent troops to occupy the capital Luoyang, and Empress Dowager Hu and Yuan Zhao were held captive.
-They were delivered to his camp at Heyin (河阴).
+They were delivered to his camp at Heyin (河陰).
 Empress Dowager Hu begged him for mercy, but he refused and had her and Yuan Zhao drowned in the Yellow River.
 Erzhu later killed thousands of Han Chinese officials and their families who had served at the Northern Wei court during her regency.
-This massacre is known as the Heyin Incident (河阴之变).
+This massacre is known as the Heyin Incident (河陰之變).
 Erzhu Rong became the highest authority of the empire.
 From that time on, political power fell into the hands of powerful ministers and warlords.
 Gao Huan and Yuwen Tai were generals during the Erzhu Rong era who respectively controlled Eastern Wei and Western Wei following the split of the dynasty, while Erzhu controlled the northern part of the empire.
 This division eventually led to the downfall of the dynasty.

 For the acts she committed during her regency, Empress Dowager Hu was discredited and became infamous in history for causing the downfall of the dynasty.